LJZApps/LJZApps/README.md

 #### Talk to me - Backend
   - Backend system for Talk to me written with PHP
   - This project has been started in June 2023
-  - Currently in development
   - Services, I'm using for this Backend:
     - Symfony 6.3
 ### Nucleus - DISCONTINUED
 - A social media app written with Kotlin and Jetpack Compose
 - This project has been started in March 2023
-- Currently on hold
 - Services, I'm using for this App:
   - Firebase:
     - Authentication